dss-hmi/gss-2019-hrs/README.md

 # Program

-* 01 - ([pdf][talk1]) - _Olivia Randall-Kosich_ - Reasons for starting and stopping medications for opioid use disorder: a qualitative analysis.
+* 01 - ([link to pdf][talk1]) - _Olivia Randall-Kosich_ - Reasons for starting and stopping medications for opioid use disorder: a qualitative analysis.

-* 02  - ([pdf][talk2]) - _Stephen Mhere_ - Reducing health care costs and improving health outcomes: Is patient-centered care the means to achieve the incongruent objectives?
+* 02  - ([link to pdf][talk2]) - _Stephen Mhere_ - Reducing health care costs and improving health outcomes: Is patient-centered care the means to achieve the incongruent objectives?

-* 03  - ([pdf][talk3]) - _Rachel Totaram_ - Participating in 12-step support groups while undergoing medication-assisted treatment for opioid use disorder: a qualitative study of individuals’ experiences with stigma
+* 03  - ([link to pdf][talk3]) - _Rachel Totaram_ - Participating in 12-step support groups while undergoing medication-assisted treatment for opioid use disorder: a qualitative study of individuals’ experiences with stigma

-* 04  - ([pdf][talk4]) - _Xian-Cao_ - A Comparative Analysis of home and community-based long term care between the USA and China
+* 04  - ([link to pdf][talk4]) - _Xian-Cao_ - A Comparative Analysis of home and community-based long term care between the USA and China

 [link to combined slides pdf][talk0]